 Menus list your site’s pages hierarchically.

-Navigation menus help visitors understand how information on a site is organized and find the content they need.
-Menus are most effective when the structure is consistent and pages are organized how your users view the content.
+Navigation menus reflect the underlying structure of a site.
+Menus help visitors understand how information on a site is organized and find the content they need.
+They are most effective when the structure is consistent and pages are organized how your users view the content.

 Your site’s menus include: 1) main menu with 2) dropdowns, 3) sidebar menu and 4) mobile menu.